ekstromm/glsl-skin-shader/README.md

 # GLSL Skin Shader

 ## Description
-A program for rendering skin in real time, using C++, OpenGL, and GLSL.
-This started as a final project for my Shaders class.
+A program for rendering skin in real time, using OpenGL and GLSL.
+This project started as an assignment for my Shaders class.

 ## Screenshots
 <div align="center">